 The IRS Spring Academy is a yearly format similar to a PhD summer school but, as the name suggests, taking place in spring.
 It is an international and interdisciplinary format that provides spots for 25 participants, typically doctoral students but also post-doctoral researchers in the early phase of their careers.
 The overarching aim of the IRS Spring Academy is to support qualification projects which seek to explore the spatial dimension of societally relevant topics.
 In particular we seek to stimulate debates at the intersections of disciplines and seek to promote academics who wish to conduct research with a spatial perspective.
 The IRS Spring Academy is dedicated to stimulate conceptual debates around a spatial perspective and to support new methodological knowledge that is required to conduct the related empirical investigations.
 Moreover, the IRS Spring Academy is a brokerage event that supports participants to build up personal networks and it provides feedback from acknowledged seniors for researchers at the early stage of their careers.

 Each IRS Spring Academy will take four intensive days of collaboration, discussion and exchange.
-The program combines different elements and thereby offers plenty of opportunities to debate conceptual issues and methodological challenges as well as to engage in a critical, yet constructive and supportive dialogue.
+The programme combines different elements and thereby offers plenty of opportunities to debate conceptual issues and methodological challenges as well as to engage in a critical, yet constructive and supportive dialogue.

 This year’s fourth IRS Spring Academy titled “Investigating Space(s): Current Theoretical and Methodological Approaches: Spaces of Crises” will be the first digital version of the IRS Spring Academy.
-The program has been re-designed to accommodate for different time zones and to find a balance between this intensive program and a doable time to be spent in front of the PC.
+The program has been re-designed to accommodate for different time zones and to find a balance between this intensive programme and a doable time to be spent in front of the PC.

 The German Red Cross will act as a local cooperation partner in 2021.